danielscholl-osdu/file/provider/file-azure/README.md

 The `/v2/files/revokeURL` API endpoint revokes the Signed URLs based on the request parameters.<br/>
 For example:  for the given `storage account`.

-Required permissions: `service.file.admin` role required to perform revoke operation
+- Required permissions: `service.file.admin` role required to perform revoke operation
+- Required environment property: `AZURE_SUBSCRIPTION_ID` Azure Subscription ID of the given environment

+> **Note**:
+>- For the given storage account, all the existing Signed URLs generated via 'UserDelegationKey' method will be revoked.
+>- It will not have any impact on the Signed URLs generated using 'Account Key' method. <br/>
+>- 'msi_enabled' feature should be enabled and Pod Identity environment variables [AZURE_CLIENT_ID, AZURE_CLIENT_SECRET] should be removed.
+>- `Managed Identity` will be used for Authentication.
+All the required access for resources [CosmosDB Storage account , Event Grid] should be granted to the `Managed Identity`

 #### Request body